Last Updated on

 Had No Clue Actix-Web Was Dead

-Losing Actix-Web Impacts Rust
+Losing Actix-Web Has Impacts To Rust

 I’ve never used unsafe unintentionally, I use it because I believe usage is safe.
 There was no any malicious intentions.
 I believed it held mutable aliasing invariant and I was very happy that someone found real problem.
 I wanted to solve the problem, just with a bit of creativity.